Mahyeldi Ansharullah: As mayor

 He established pesantren in the ramadhan in public schools on 2015 where it had formerly been held in mosques, and offered scholarships to students who had memorized sufficient Juz' of the Quran.
 In 2018, he led a march attended by thousands which denounced LGBT individuals.
 During the rally, Mahyeldi declared his opposition to LGBT rights, stating that "To the perpetrators of sin, let them repent and those who protect them immediately be aware because they will face opposition from all parties and communities in Padang as well as security forces.”

 As governor

 Mahyeldi was elected as governor in the 2020 West Sumatra gubernatorial election, winning 32.43 percent of votes.
 He was sworn in as governor on 25 February 2021.
+In 2024, Mahyeldi will run again as a candidate for governor of West Sumatra for the second time with his partner Vasko Ruseimy supported by the parties Prosperous Justice Party (PKS), Great Indonesia Movement Party (Gerindra), Democratic Party (Demokrat), National Awakening Party (PKB) and other parties.